How to Reduce Stomach Bloating Symptoms

 Constipation is a potential cause of bloating.
 When stool sits in the colon for a long period of time, it can ferment, resulting in gas production.
 Furthermore, fecal matter buildup in the colon can put pressure on adjacent organs, causing discomfort and ultimately making the stomach feel bloated.

-Constipation related bloating can be avoided by maintaining regular bowel motions.
+Maintaining regular bowel movements can avoid constipation-related bloating.
 Adequate hydration, fiber-rich foods, and a healthy lifestyle that includes physical activity can all help support intestinal regularity.

 - Food Allergies

-Lack of the enzyme lactase, which is required to break down lactose, a sugar present in milk and dairy products, is the primary cause of lactose intolerance.
-An inability to absorb fructose, which is present in a variety of fruits, vegetables, and sweets, is what causes fructose malabsorption.
-Gluten sensitivity is characterized by a negative reaction to gluten, a protein present in wheat, barley, and rye.
+Lack of the enzyme lactase that is required to break down lactose, a sugar present in milk and dairy products, is the primary cause of lactose intolerance.
+Fructose malabsorption is caused by an inability to absorb fructose, which is present in a variety of fruits, vegetables, and sweets.
+Gluten sensitivity is characterized by a negative reaction to the gluten, a protein present in wheat, barley, and rye.

-Eliminating trigger foods from the diet and seeking out foods that reduce bloating or enzyme supplements to improve digestion are necessary to manage bloating due to food intolerances.
+To manage stomach bloating due to food intolerances, it is necessary to eliminate trigger foods from the diet and seek out foods that reduce bloating or enzyme supplements to improve digestion.

 - Hormonal Changes